 Are you in need of help?
 Do you need the perfect Christmas cookie to give Santa Clause?
 Well, look no further!
-These chocolate Andes Mints cookies are so easy and will make Santa’s night!
+These easy Andes Mint cookies are so good and will make Santa’s night!
 I mean, if there are any left after I get a hold of them!
+These are perfect for mint lovers

 I am a big fan of mint chocolate.
 My husband….not so much.
 But guess what?
 He likes these cookies.
 So they cant be all that bad right?
 If Mr Hater of All Things Mint approves, then we are on the right track.